b-steve/ascr/README.md

 ## Acknowledgements

-I am grateful to David Borchers and Hans Skaug for their continued assistance with this project.
+Continued thanks to David Borchers and Hans Skaug for their assistance with this project.

-Additional thanks to the National Geographic Society/Waitt Grants Program (Grant #W184-11).